dylannguyen2006/project-rope-editor/README.md

 Rope Editor is a terminal-based text editor implemented in Java using the **rope data structure** to efficiently support text insertion and deletion.
-This project demonstrates how classical data structures are used in real-world applications such as text editors.
+This project demonstrates how classical data structures are applied in real-world software such as text editors.

 The editor follows the **Model–View–Controller (MVC)** architecture and renders a text-based user interface using the Lanterna library.